rodlie/powerkit/README.md

 ### How does an application inhibit the screen saver?

-The prefered way to inhibit the screen saver from an application is to use the ``org.freedesktop.ScreenSaver`` specification.
+The preferred way to inhibit the screen saver from an application is to use the ``org.freedesktop.ScreenSaver`` specification.
 Any application that uses ``org.freedesktop.ScreenSaver`` will work with powerdwarf.
 Note that powerdwarf also includes ``SimulateUserActivity`` for backwards compatibility.

 Popular applications that uses this feature is Mozilla Firefox (for audio/video), VideoLAN VLC and many more.